stackb/bazel-stack-vscode/README.md

 This extension provides editor support for the starlark language and the bazel dialect of starlark.

+The following operating systems are supported:

+- linux
+- mac
+- windows

+> NOTE: while the list above is sorted alphabetically, windows is not an
+> afterthought; one of the main supporters of bazel-stack-vscode is a
+> windows-only shop).

 ## Contributions

 The major contribution points include: